-In the case of SITs 215 and 216 (orbit vectors) and 415 and 417 (SARP calibration), all MCCs must be capable of receiving these messages from other MCCs and promptly retransmitting the corresponding data to their associated LUT(s), particularly after any communication outage that prevents the MCC from sending orbit vectors to the LUT, or after a satellite outage.
+In the case of SITs 215, 216 and 217 (orbit vectors) and 415 and 417 (SARP calibration), all MCCs must be capable of receiving, validating, and monitoring (as per the Annex "Performance Parameters for System Self-Monitoring" in document C/S A.003) these messages from other MCCs and promptly retransmitting the corresponding data to their associated LUT(s), particularly after any communication outage that prevents the MCC from sending orbit vectors to the LUT, or after a satellite outage5.

 3.5.3 MCCs shall be able to interface with different communication networks (receive a message on one network and retransmit it, possibly after processing, to another contact on a different network), and change the message format, as appropriate (e.g., receive input data from associated LUT(s) and other MCCs and convert to SIT 185 for transmission to a SAR authority).

-Messages received in a non-standard format, that require retransmission, shall be transmitted in SIT 915 format.
+Messages that require retransmission, but have been received in a non-standard format, shall be transmitted in SIT 915 format.